- 1. Introduction

-If it seems that a decision may need to be made on behalf of someone else, someone with sufficient skills and qualifications must carry out an assessment of capacity to determine whether the person is able to make the decision for him/herself or not.
-S/he must first establish whether the person has an impairment or disturbance in the functioning of their mind or brain.
-If there is, s/he must then find out:
+If it seems that a decision may need to be made on behalf of someone else, a person with sufficient skills and qualifications must carry out an assessment of capacity to determine whether the person is able to make the decision for themselves or not.
+The assessment must first establish whether the person has an impairment or disturbance in the functioning of their mind or brain.
+If there is, the assessment must then find out:

 - whether the person can understand information in relation to the decision being made;